Gmail is great. It is powerful, sleek and easy to use. Using gmail with a custom domain for free makes the platform even better.

 - Create a Gmail alias

-Our first step is to setup an email forwarding and simple mail transfer protocol (SMTP) service.
+Our first step is to setup an email forwarding via a simple mail transfer protocol (SMTP) service.
 Here are a list of email forwarding and SMTP services that have “free” pricing tiers that you can use.

 SendGrid allows free users to send 12,000 emails a month.
 That is the most of the four companies listed above.
 For the example below I am going to be using mailgun.
 If you want to use Zoho check out this comprehensive tutorial.